aluizio-n/03-api-solid-rocketseat/README.md

 # App

-GymPass style app.
+GymPass-style app.

-## RFs (Requisitos funcionais)
+## Functional Requirements (FRs)

-- [ ] Deve ser possível se cadastrar;
+- [ ] Users should be able to register;
-- [ ] Deve ser possível se autenticar;
+- [ ] Users should be able to authenticate;
-- [ ] Deve ser possível obter o perfil de um usuário logado;
+- [ ] Users should be able to retrieve their logged-in profile;
-- [ ] Deve ser possível obter o número de check-ins realizados pelo usuário logado;
+- [ ] Users should be able to get the number of check-ins they have made;
-- [ ] Deve ser possível o usuário obter seu histórico de check-ins;
+- [ ] Users should be able to view their check-in history;
-- [ ] Deve ser possível o usuário buscar academias próximas;
+- [ ] Users should be able to search for nearby gyms;
-- [ ] Deve ser possível o usuário buscar academias pelo nome;
+- [ ] Users should be able to search for gyms by name;
-- [ ] Deve ser possível o usuário realizar check-in em uma academia;
+- [ ] Users should be able to check in at a gym;
-- [ ] Deve ser possível validar o check-in de um usuário;
+- [ ] It should be possible to validate a user's check-in;

-## RNs (Regras de negócio)
+## Business Rules (BRs)

-- [ ] O usuário não deve poder se cadastrar com um e-mail duplicado;
+- [ ] A user should not be able to register with a duplicate email;
-- [ ] O usuário não deve poder fazer 2 check-ins no mesmo dia;
+- [ ] A user should not be able to check in more than once per day;
-- [ ] O usuário não deve poder fazer check-in se não estiver perto (100m) da academia;
+- [ ] A user should not be able to check in unless they are within 100m of the gym;
-- [ ] O check-in só pode ser validado ate 20 minutos após criado;
+- [ ] A check-in can only be validated within 20 minutes after creation;
-- [ ] O check-in só pode ser validado por administradores;
+- [ ] A check-in can only be validated by administrators;
-- [ ] A academia só pode ser cadastrada por administradores;
+- [ ] A gym can only be registered by administrators;

-## RNFs (Requisitos não-funcionais)
+## Non-Functional Requirements (NFRs)

-- [ ] A senha do usuário precisa estar criptograda;
+- [ ] User passwords must be encrypted;
-- [ ] Os dados da aplicação precisam estar persistidos em um banco de dados PostgreSQL;
+- [ ] Application data must be persisted in a PostgreSQL database;
-- [ ] Todas listas de dados devem estar paginadas com 20 itens por página;
+- [ ] All data lists should be paginated with 20 items per page;
-- [ ] o usuário deve ser identificado por um JWT (Jason Web Token);
+- [ ] Users should be identified using JWT (JSON Web Token);